moov-io/terms-dictionary/README.md

 - **C2C (Consumer-to-Consumer)**<a id="c2c"></a>: Payments that involve the transfer of funds between two different consumer accounts for goods or services, often through an online marketplace like eBay, Etsy, or Craigslist.

-- **capture date**<a id="capture-date"></a>: This refers to the date a payment transaction is processed by an acquirer on behalf of a merchant.
+- **capture date**<a id="capture-date"></a>: The date a payment transaction is processed by an acquirer on behalf of a merchant.

-- **card not present (CNP)**<a id="cnp"></a>: This refers to credit or debit card transactions where the physical card is not present at the point of transaction, such as for online purchases.
+- **card not present (CNP)**<a id="cnp"></a>: This refers to credit or debit card transactions where the physical card is not present at the point of transaction, such as online purchases.

 - **card verification code (CVC/CVV/CSC/CVD/CID)**<a id="card-verification-code"></a>: An authentication code added to a payment card for use during the authorization process.
 The purpose of the CVC is to verify that the cardholder making the transaction during a card-not-present transaction actually possesses the credit or debit card being used for the purchase.
 Credit card companies have their own name for the code.
 For Visa and MasterCard, the code appears as three digits on the back of the card.
-For American Express, the verification code appears as a four-digit code on the front of the card.
+For American Express, the verification code appears as four digits on the front of the card.

 - **cash advance**<a id="cash-advance"></a>: An amount of cash advanced by a bank teller or ATM to a bank cardholder that is drawn against the cardholder’s line of credit.

-- **chargeback**<a id="chargeback"></a>: This refers to a demand on behalf of the credit-card issuer, on behalf of its cardholder, made to a retailer to reverse a payment based on a disputed transaction or instance of fraud.
+- **chargeback**<a id="chargeback"></a>: A demand on behalf of a credit card issuer, on behalf of its cardholder, made to a retailer to reverse a payment based on a disputed transaction or instance of fraud.

 - **charge card**<a id="charge-card"></a>: A payment card very similar to a [credit card](#credit-card), except the full balance must be paid off each month, there's usually an annual fee, and there isn't a spending limit.